pingcap/docs/extended-statistics.md

 Suppose that `col1` and `col2` of table `t` both obey monotonically increasing constraints in row order.
 This means that the values of `col1` and `col2` are strictly correlated in order, and the correlation factor is `1`.

-### Stage 2.
+### Step 2.
 Execute an example query without extended statistics

 Execute the following query without using extended statistics: